Pakz001/html5examples/Tools/BrushFactory/Readme.md

 Ideas:

+* The brush rotation system. to rotate anything below on the canvas with the brush. around, (rotate)outside inwards, (rotate)inwards outwards.

 * Generative brushes. pattern generators. brick/rock/wavy sin grids. line thickness sliders. (fill with generative pattern)

 * screen anchor icon for setting light direction used for placing lighter and darker tones(angle) - make range function returning when point is inside radian range -pi , pi